Gold Seeker: Information Gain from Policy Distributions for Goal-oriented Vision-and-Langauge Reasoning: Information and the

-In our approach the agent keeps a model of the \texttt{answerer} to be able to predict which question worth asking.
-The agent uses this model to imitate the behavior of the goal \texttt{executer} and anticipate its potential response to the question.
-Utilizing this imitating model, the agent asks the questions whose answers bring it closer to achieving its goal.
-In particular, the agent asks a question $\actiont$ at time $t$ only if it believes the answer $\answert$ it receives ultimately maximizes the \emph{gain} in achieving its goal at state $\statet$: { } where $u$ is the utility function that measures the performance of the \texttt{answerer}.
-In addition, $\bomega$ is the set of parameters of the \texttt{answerer} that we learn.
-Particularly we find $\bomega$ such that $\E_{\answer\sim p(\answer|\statet,\hist,I,\bomega)}[p(\y|\answer,\statet)]$, where { }is maximized.
-Here, $p(\answert|\actiont,\statet;\bomega)$ is the probability that the query seeker produced, yields a particular answer.
-Note that we have taken the distribution of the parameter $\btheta$ which indicates the \texttt{answerer} has to imitate the goal \texttt{executioner} for all possible questions produces by the policies.
-Since policies and answerer's response are uncertain, we devise a bound on the gain.
+In our approach the agent keeps a model (\ansr) of the environment to be able to predict what might most valuably be asked.
+The agent uses this model to imitate the behavior of the goal \exec and anticipate its potential response.
+Utilizing this model, the agent generates queries with answers that bring it closer to achieving its goal.
+In particular, we define the \emph{gain} from state $\statet$ is,